m-creations/docker-openwrt-elastic/README.md

 Elasticsearch in a small [OpenWrt](http://openwrt.org) container.
 For development use only.

 ## Quickstart

-Without arguments, the container starts the Elastic server:
+Without arguments, the container starts the ElasticSearch server:

 ```
 docker run -d --name elastic mcreations/openwrt-elastic